Casualties of the Sri Lankan civil war

 The "Tamil Centre for Human Rights" recorded that from 1983 to 2004, 54,053 Tamil civilians were killed during the war and another 25,266 were made to disappeared but never found again.
-According to ITJP (International Truth and Justice Project), 169,796 Tamil civilians were killed by Sri Lankan military between January to May 2009.
+According to ITJP (International Truth and Justice Project, which was established 2013 to promote justice and accountability in Sri Lanka and headed by Yasmin Sooka), 169,796 civilians disappeared between January and May 2009 in the Mullaitivu and Kilinochchi districts.
 Another organization called NESOHR published that from the beginning of the war to the 2002 ceasefire, 4000 to 5000 Tamil civilians were killed in large scale massacres, with a total civilian death of around 40,000.
 Multiple media sources also quoted an estimated 70,000 killed by 2007.

 Civilian casualties that occurred on 2009 is of major controversy, as there were no organizations to record the events during the final months of the war.
 The Sri Lankan government claimed that 9,000 people were killed in the final months of the war, but it did not differentiate between LTTE cadres and civilians.
 The UN, based on credible witness evidence from aid agencies and civilians evacuated from the Safe Zone by sea, estimated that 6,500 civilians were killed and another 14,000 injured between mid-January 2009, when the Safe Zone was first declared, and mid-April 2009.
 There are no official casualty figures after this period but estimates of the death toll for the final four months of the civil war (mid-January to mid-May) range from 15,000 to 75,000, most of the deaths being a result of government shelling.
 A US State Department report has suggested that the actual casualty figures were probably much higher than the UN's estimates and that significant numbers of casualties weren't recorded.
 A former UN official has claimed that up to 40,000 civilians may have been killed in the final stages of the civil war.
 Several human rights groups have even claimed that the death toll in the last months of the war could be 70,000.

 The Sri Lankan government has denied all claims of causing mass casualties against Tamils, arguing that it was "taking care not to harm civilians".
 Instead, it has blamed the LTTE for the high casualty numbers, stating that they used the civilians as human shields.
 According to the UN Panel Report, LTTE used civilians as hostages and the LTTE's refusal to allow civilians leave the area added significantly to the total death toll in the conflict.
 The UN Panel Report further states that LTTE instituted a policy of shooting civilians who attempted to escape the conflict zone, significantly adding to the death toll in the final stages of the war.
 Both the Sri Lankan government and the LTTE have been accused by the U.N for war crimes during the last phase of the war.